secureworks/dalton/README.rst

 =====================

 Sensor configuration files (e.g. ``suricata.yaml`` or ``snort.conf``) are
 stored on the Dalton Controller.
-When a sensor checks in to the Controller, it is registered in Redis and when that sensor is selected for a Dalton job, the corresponding config file is loaded, populated under the ``Config Files`` vertical tab in the Web UI, and submitted with the Dalton job.
+When a sensor checks into the Controller, it is registered in Redis and when that sensor is selected for a Dalton job, the corresponding config file is loaded, populated under the ``Config Files`` vertical tab in the Web UI, and submitted with the Dalton job.